SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 Cato will always be active during a race, even if you have disabled data collection for races.
 You can activate the assitant anytime using the activation phrase and ask then for information about current lap times, current and possible future standings and so on.
 Normally, Cato will not contact you on its own as often as Jona does, but Cato will collaberate with Jona, when it is time for a pitstop.
 In this situation, Cato might suggest a specific lap for the next pitstop to optimize your race position after the stop.

+Important: In the default configuration, Cato will be activated in the first lap of a session.
+This is necessary, so that Cato can setup the initial knowledge (starting grid, your position, the initial strategy, etc.).
+If you join a session later than during the first lap, Cato will refuse to work.
+This behaviour can be changed with the setting "Strategist: Late Join" in the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#managing-the-session-database), but the behaviour of Cato may be somewhat confusing.

 ### Race Settings

 Cato shares many settings with Jona.
 Therefore consult the documentation on the [race settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race-settings) in the documentation for Jona for the general use of the settings tool and the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#managing-the-session-database).